blakeporterneuro/PythonTradeMeAPI/README.md

 # PythonTradeMeAPI
-Python code to authenticate and search TradeMe.co.nz's using their API
+Python code to authenticate and search TradeMe.co.nz's using their API then save search results into a Pandas dataframe.